sonots/growthforecast-client/README.md

 `growthforecast-client` also provides a CLI.

-Delete a graph or graphs under a path:
+Delete a graph or graphs under a path (copy and paste the URL from your GrowthForecast):

 ```
 $ growthforecast-client delete_graph 'http://fqdn.to.growthforecast:5125/list/service_name'